When to engage with the TGA

 Frank has no experience in importing therapeutic goods.
 When he returns to Australia, he visits the TGA website and discovers that the sling is a medical device and that he needs to become a sponsor and make an application for an ARTG entry under his name before importing it into Australia.

 Frank investigates further and learns that to make his application he needs to obtain from the manufacturer the Global Medical Device Nomenclature (GMDN) code and the Australian classification.
-He also finds that it would be a good idea to obtain from the manufacturer a Declaration of Conformity; for low risk medical devices this can be a self-assessment by the manufacturer.
+He also finds that it would be a good idea to obtain a Declaration of Conformity from the manufacturer; for low risk medical devices this can be a self-assessment by the manufacturer.

 Frank begins discussions with the manufacturer to obtain the necessary information, ensure they have the appropriate certificates and is able to properly monitor the device after marketing it (meet all ongoing legislative requirements).
 He develops an ongoing business relationship with the manufacturer to ensure that he will receive updates related to safety issues.